i The Austrian Arbitration Act: history, scope and application

 viii Recognition and enforcement of arbitral awards

 A domestic arbitral award (i.e., an award rendered in Austria) has the same legal effect as a final and binding court judgment (Section 607 ACCP).
 This means that such award can be enforced under the Austrian Execution Act (AEA) like any other civil judgment (see Section 1 No. 16 AEA).
-Once the chairperson of the tribunal (or, in his or her absence, any other member of the tribunal) has declared the award as final and binding and enforceable, the award creditor can make a request for execution under the AEA.
+Once the chairperson of a tribunal (or, in his or her absence, any other member of the tribunal) has declared an award as final, binding and enforceable, the award creditor can make a request for execution under the AEA.
 The competent court is usually the district court in the district in which the debtor has its seat, domicile or habitual residence, or where the assets to be attached are located.

-A foreign award (i.e., an award rendered outside of Austria) may be recognised and enforced under the AEA subject to international treaties and acts of the European Union (see Section 614 ACCP), in particular the New York Convention and the European Convention on International Commercial Arbitration of 1961 (European Convention).
+A foreign award (i.e., an award rendered outside of Austria) may be recognised and enforced under the AEA subject to international treaties and acts of the European Union (see Section 614 ACCP), in particular the NYC and the European Convention on International Commercial Arbitration of 1961 (European Convention).
 Both Conventions are applicable in parallel.
-Therefore, the creditor can simultaneously rely on either Convention or on both of them, while the debtor must invoke grounds under both Conventions to be successful.
+Therefore, the creditor can simultaneously rely on either Convention or on both, while the debtor must invoke grounds under both Conventions to be successful.
 Under the European Convention, the enforcement of a foreign award may be refused if the award was set aside on certain legal grounds.
 A violation of public policy is, for instance, not a ground recognised under Article IX of the European Convention.
 Thus, an arbitral award that was set aside for reasons of public policy at the seat of arbitration can, nevertheless, be recognised and enforced in Austria.

 There are currently no acts of the EU applicable to the enforcement of foreign arbitral awards.

 A request for exequatur and a request for execution can be jointly filed in the same proceedings under the AEA.
 The Supreme Court has repeatedly held that in institutional arbitral proceedings, a certified copy of the arbitral award indicating the body or person that has certified the award (including the signatures of the arbitrators) and the reference to the applicable provision under the arbitration rules usually suffice to fulfil the formal requirement.
 In other words, in institutional arbitration, it is not necessary to have the signatures of the arbitrators certified by a local notary and legalised by the local authority (The Hague Apostille).
-Furthermore, pursuant to Section 614(2) ACCP, it is not necessary to submit the original arbitration agreement or a certified copy thereof as required under Article IV(1)b of the New York Convention.
+Furthermore, pursuant to Section 614(2) ACCP, it is not necessary to submit the original arbitration agreement or a certified copy thereof as required under Article IV(1)b of the NYC.
 Both this legal provision and the Supreme Court's jurisprudence are a clear indication that the recognition and enforcement of foreign arbitral awards in Austria shall not be subject to excessive formal requirements.

 ix Arbitral institution